 - Cream – Foam

-- Red – Water (Spray and Mist)
+- Red – Water (including spray or mist variants)

 - Yellow – Wet Chemical